 Interpreting the Change in Box Plot

 In this graph, the box plots of Control and Variations are shown along with the uncertainty overlap.
-The one in orange is the box plot of Control and the other one in blue is the box plot of Variation.
+The orange is the box plot of Control, and the other in blue is the box plot of Variation.
 Based on the data collected, the Best Case, Most Likely, and Worst Case are derived.
-Here, the Most Likely value represents the median value of conversion rate.
+Here, the Most Likely value represents the median value of the conversion rate.
 The Best Case and Worst Case values represent extreme cases.
 In the probability distribution curve below, you’ll see that Best Case and Worst Case scenarios are way less probable than the Most Likely scenario.
-The more the data, higher will be the probability of conversion rate to be near the Most Likely(median) value.
+The more the data, the higher the probability of conversion rate near the Most Likely(median) value.
 The area above the uncertainty overlap indicates that the conversions are much higher in the Variation compared to the Control.

 The probability distribution curve tells us the probability of getting a conversion rate.
-In VWO graphs, the x-axis represents the conversion rate and the y-axis represents the probability.
-The top of the curve is the conversion rate that has the highest probability of getting expected results and the range of the graph represents the 99-percentile conversion rate range.
+In VWO graphs, the x-axis represents the conversion rate, and the y-axis represents the probability.
+The top of the curve is the conversion rate with the highest probability of getting expected results, and the range of the graph represents the 99-percentile conversion rate range.